 - Involvement in developing the service plan (when possible)

 Additionally, NAPSA provides guidelines for voluntary service planning and involuntary service planning.
 "Involuntary service planning" occurs during emergencies, extreme risks, or the client can't consent to services.
 NAPSA and APS believe that taking involuntary action should not be taken lightly.

 Filing a Report with Adult Protective Services

-To initiate a report of elder abuse or abuse of a vulnerable adult, contact your local Adult Protective Services office.
+Contact your local Adult Protective Services office to initiate a report of older adult abuse or abuse of a vulnerable adult.
 NAPSA provides an APS locator on its webpage to assist in locating an office near you.

-For additional information on reporting elder abuse, see FindLaw's Reporting Elder Abuse or the resources provided by the National Center on Elder Abuse
+- For additional information on reporting older adult abuse, see FindLaw's Reporting Elder Abuse or the resources provided by the National Center on Elder Abuse

 - To find an attorney in your area that specializes in elder law and older adult abuse, see FindLaw's attorney directory